kckuei/arduino-fun/README.md

 # About
-* Some notes from my first foray with working with, and programming microcontroller devices
+* Some notes from my first foray working with and programming microcontroller devices
-* Explores the Arudino (Uno) Starter Kit, provided tutorials, and more
+* Explores the Arudino (Uno) Starter Kit and provided tutorials, and other amateur shenanigans

 ## Setup
-In addition to the manual, these docs were helpful:
+In addition to the project manual, these docs were helpful with getting started:
 * [Getting Started with Arduiono IDE 2.0](https://docs.arduino.cc/software/ide-v2/tutorials/getting-started-ide-v2)

 ### Arduino IDE 2.0 Installation
-* Used the AppImage installation option for Linux
+* I used the appImage installation option for `linux`
-* Must enable permissions to run: `Properties > Permissions > Execute: > Click Allow executing file as program`
+* Don't forget to enable permissions to run: `Properties > Permissions > Execute: > Click Allow executing file as program`

 ### Error on Blink Demo
-One issue when trying to upload programs:
+One issue I encountered with uploading programs using the IDE:

 ```
 Sketch uses 924 bytes (2%) of program storage space.
 Maximum is 32256 bytes.